dr-matt-smith/php-symfony3-book/00_content/part02/chapter04.md

     NOTE this appendix also includes a link to the SQLite website page helping you decide whether SQLite is suitable

-If you aer working on a small project / small website, often you'll find SQLite easier to setup and faster to work with (since you don' need to run any database server etc.).
+If you are working on a small project / small website, often you'll find SQLite easier to setup and faster to work with (since you don' need to run any database server etc.).
 So it's worth a few minutes thinking before choosing which database system to work with before you go ahead and configure your project.